-Some consumers who are completely happy with their current MA plan make it a habit to shop around for better plans each year anyway, ensuring they always get great coverage for the best price.
+Some consumers who are completely happy with their current Advantage plan make a habit of shopping around for better plans whenever they can anyway.
+Doing so ensures they always get great health coverage for the best price.

 What to look for when comparing plans

-Considering switching plans, but aren’t sure where to start?
+Considering changing plans, but aren’t sure where to start?
 You’re not alone.
-Many people feel overwhelmed by the staggering number of options and requirements for Medicare.
+Many Medicare beneficiaries feel overwhelmed by the staggering number of options and requirements.
 But don’t worry.
 We have your back.